Man accused of trying to blow up Whitehaven hospital

 An investigation began after MFD declared the cause fire as intentional.

-Witnesses told investigators that Devonta Willis got upset inside the hospital and used a lighter to set a mattress on fire.
+Witnesses told investigators that Devonta Willis got upset inside the emergency department of the hospital and used a lighter to set a mattress on fire.

 After the room was engulfed in flames, police said Willis opened the valves on the oxygen tanks with the intention of blowing up the entire hospital.